The Importance of Properly Tracking KPIs

 Branded traffic is usually driven either by previous knowledge of a business or a recommendation from someone else.
 Maybe a searcher has seen your ads on social media, seen your latest PR campaign, or even met you at an event.
 What’s important to note here is that the searcher already knew about you.

 While that clearly means one marketing channel is working well, this usually isn’t going to be traffic that you can attribute directly to your SEO activities.

 Non-branded traffic is usually people searching for keywords around your products or services that you rank prominently for.
 In other words, traffic from searchers who probably weren’t familiar with your business before they saw you ranked on the SERPs.

-And you should be measuring the split of branded vs. non-branded traffic, something that you can easily see using the SEMrush organic research tool:
+And you should be measuring the split of branded vs. non-branded traffic, something that you can easily see using Semrush’s Organic Research tool:

 6. Keyword Rankings

-While keyword rankings maybe aren’t as important as some of the other metrics mentioned here, they certainly have their use, and we strongly recommend that you track how your main target keywords are ranking on the SERPs.
+While keyword rankings may not be as important as some of the other metrics mentioned here, they certainly have their use, and we strongly recommend that you track how your main target keywords are ranking on the SERPs.

 If we look back even five years, rankings were how pretty much any SEO campaign’s success was measured.